leenahunagund/leenahunagund/README.md

 ### Hi, Im Leena Hunagund👋
-Im a CSE Junior at JSSSTU (formerly SJCE), Mysore,Karnataka,India
+Currently a CSE Junior at JSSSTU (formerly SJCE), Mysore, Karnataka, India.

 <!--
 **leenahunagund/leenahunagund** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.